-Coconut sugar is made from the sap of the flowers of the coconut palm tree.
+Coconut sugar comes from the sap of the flowers of the coconut palm tree.
 In appearance, it looks incredibly similar to brown sugar, but a little more grainy in texture.
 Like agave, it ranks low on the glycemic index, but with less fructose.

-While not overly processed, coconut palm sugar is simply too high in carbohydrates to be considered keto-friendly.
-It contains 105 calories per ounce, and 28 grams of carbs — 21 of which are sugar[*].
+So, is coconut sugar keto?
+While it’s not overly processed, coconut palm sugar is simply too high in carbohydrates to be considered keto-friendly.
+It contains 15 calories per teaspoon and 4 grams of carbs — all of which are from sugar[*].

-These sugar alternatives should be completely avoided, whether you are following the keto diet or not, due to associated health risks.
+Now that your question “Is coconut sugar keto?” has been answered, it’s time to learn about other sweeteners.
+These sugar alternatives should be avoided entirely, whether you’re following the keto diet or not, due to associated health risks.

-Splenda, also known as sucralose, is the most widely used artificial sweetener.
-Unfortunately, sucralose has been shown to cause inflammation and reduce the number of healthy bacteria in your gut[*].
+Splenda, also known as sucralose, is the most widely used artificial sweetener in the U.S. Unfortunately, sucralose has been shown to cause inflammation and reduce the number of healthy bacteria in your gut[*].